Taking on responsibility

 Our objectives - the CDR Code

-Concrete objectives build trust.
-The CDR Code currently sets out 15 objectives, which are organised into five fields of action:
+The CDR-Code currently sets out 15 objectives, which are organised into five fields of action:

 - Data handling